dotnsf/watsonx/README.md

   - Refer [this document](https://qiita.com/yanagih/items/3d1b081f46799072df80) for details.

 - **IAM API Key** for your IBM Cloud account
+  - Create it at IBM Cloud dashboard, if you don't have it.
   - Assume `xxxxxxxxxx` is your IAM API Key for following instructions

 - Find `project_id` of your project.